LeoAnesi/github-ci-analysis/README.md

 - Copy file `.env.example.rc` into `.env.rc`
 - Change the value in `.env.rc` to your values.
 You can find owner and repo for your case in the url of your repo.
 For the token you'll need to generate one in github [here](https://github.com/settings/tokens) and give it repo + workflow access
+- create a `public` folder inside `website` directory
 - Run `yarn calc`
-- Once ce calculation is finished you can go to `website` folder and run `npx serve .`
+- Once the calculation is finished you can run `npx serve website`
 - Go to the address provided by serve and TADA !